-- (10) The percentage of seats that must be occupied by revenue passengers in order for the airline to break even on an income before income taxes basis, excluding nonoperating items. - (11) Passenger revenue divided by available seat miles. - (12) Operating expenses divided by available seat miles. - (13) Excludes a \$122 million fleet disposition/impairment loss in 1998 and a \$128 million fleet disposition charge in 1996.
-See Notes (1) and (2) for description of the charges. - (14) The average revenue received for each mile a revenue passenger is carried. - (15) Restricted cash and cash equivalents agreements relate primarily to workers' compensation claims and the terms of certain other agreements. - (16) The sole assets of such Trust were convertible subordinated debentures, with an aggregate principal amount of \$249 million, which bore interest at the rate of 8 1/2% per annum and were to mature on December 1, 2020.
-As of January 8, 1999, 100% of the Continental-Obligated Mandatorily Redeemable Preferred Securities of Subsidiary Trust were converted into shares of Class B common stock at a conversion rate equivalent to \$24.18 per share of Class B common stock.
+- (8) Includes operating data for CMI, but does not include operating data for Express's regional jet operations or turboprop operations. - (9) The number of scheduled miles flown by revenue passengers. - (10) The number of seats available for passengers multiplied by the number of scheduled miles those seats are flown. - (11) Revenue passenger miles divided by available seat miles. - (12) The percentage of seats that must be occupied by revenue passengers in order for the airline to break even on an income before income taxes basis, excluding nonrecurring charges, nonoperating items and other special items. - (13) Excludes a \$122 million fleet disposition/impairment loss in 1998 and a \$128 million fleet disposition loss in 1996.
+See Notes (1) and (2) for description of the charges. - (14) Passenger revenue divided by available seat miles. - (15) Operating expenses divided by available seat miles. - (16) The average revenue received for each mile a revenue passenger is carried. - (17) Restricted cash and cash equivalents agreements relate primarily to workers' compensation claims and the terms of certain other agreements. - (18) The sole assets of the Trust were convertible subordinated debentures.
+At December 31, 1998, the debentures had an aggregate principal amount of \$115 million, bore interest at the rate of 8 1/2% per annum and were to mature on December 1, 2020.
+In November and December 1998, approximately \$134 million of such securities were converted into 5,558,649 shares of Class B common stock, and in January 1999, the remainder of such securities were converted into 4,752,522 shares of Class B common stock.
+Accordingly, no debentures were outstanding at March 31, 1999.